KwameTaylor/KwameTaylor/README.md

 -->

 - 🔭 I’m currently working on...
-Pull 🧲 requests for <a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest 2020</a> 💻🎯
+Planning 📝 for <a href="https://itch.io/jam/game-off-2020">itch.io's Game Off 2020</a> 💻🎯
 - 🌱 I’m currently learning 🧠...
-About time-series! ⏳
+About time-series! ⏳ and stock market price predictions 📈
 - 📖 I'm currently reading... <i>The Fellowship of the Ring</i> by J.R.R.
-Tolkien
+Tolkien, and <i>Atomic Habits</i> by James Clear
-- 📺 I'm currently watching... <i>Heroes</i> (TV show)
+- 📺 I'm currently watching... <i>Heroes</i> (TV show), and <i>The Bachelorette</i> S16
 - 👯 I’m looking to collaborate on... any beginner-friendly projects and issues 💌 and sharing study skills 📓
 - 🤔 I’m looking for help with... collecting data for my Bachelorette Predictor project (i.e., watching the show over and over again)
 - 💬 Ask me about... my favorite podcasts 🤓